Long Island Pool Accident Liability Lawyer

 First, swimming pools are inherently dangerous simply because of the risk of drowning.
 Children and weak swimmers are of course at risk, but even skilled swimmers can cramp up or hit their head and drown.
 In addition, there are numerous hazards around a pool all the time, from slippery decks to defective pool toys and floatation devices.
 Some possible accidents for which an individual may be eligible to file a claim include:

 - Slip and fall accidents

 - Young children who wander and fall in a neighbor’s pool

 - Collapsed inflatable pools that trap and suffocate

 - Diving in shallow water without a warning

-If your child or spouse drowned in a pool, you may be able to recover numerous types of pecuniary damages in a wrongful death claim.
-Examples include loss of earnings, loss of benefits, funeral expenses, medical expenses the victim had prior to death, loss of parental guidance and advice, loss of consortium, and the deceased’s pain and suffering.
+If one’s child or spouse drowned in a pool, the surviving family members may be able to recover numerous types of pecuniary damages in a wrongful death claim.
+Examples may include loss of earnings, loss of benefits, funeral expenses, medical expenses the injured party had prior to death, loss of parental guidance and advice, loss of consortium, and the deceased’s pain and suffering.

 - Emergency care and hospital bills